OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 - "Welcome!
 You have signed up successfully."

 Correct response example:
-- "A link to activate your account has been emailed to ⟨input email address⟩."
+- "A link to activate your account has been emailed to the address provided."

 #### Error Codes and URLs